 Pages: 109-114 | 127 Views 16 Downloads

 How to cite this article:

-K Swamy, M Karthikeyan and D Boominathan.
+K Swamy, M Karthikeyan, D Boominathan.
 Habitat preference and biotic pressure of four horned antelope in Sathyamangalam Wildlife sanctuary, Tamil Nadu, Southern India.
-International Journal of Fauna and Biological Studies.
-2020; 7(4): 109-114.
+Int J Fauna Biol Stud 2020;7(4):109-114.